🔤 What is a token?

 4. Limit conversation history

-Don't keep 100 message histories.
-Regularly summarize or keep only the last N exchanges.
+Don't keep 100 messages of history.
+Summarize regularly or only keep the last N exchanges.

 5. Use open-source models in self-hosting